appsignal/appsignal-docs/source/nodejs/instrumentation/span.html.md

 ### `environment`
-Environment variables from a request/background job, filled by the Phoenix integration, but can be filled/overriden with the following call:
+Environment variables from a request/background job (typically filled by the default `http` integration, but can be further augmented by other integrations), but can be filled/overriden with the following call:

 ```
 span.setSampleData("environment", {CONTENT_LENGTH: "0"})